nextgenusfs/funannotate/docs/tutorials.rst

 1. Maximum intron length, this parameter is set by default to 3000 bp throughout the scripts, to adjust you can use the :code:`--max_intronlen` flag.

 2. In the :code:`funannotate predict` menu there is a parameter for some fungal specific GeneMark options, these can be turned off by passing :code:`--organism other` at runtime.

+3. In larger genomes (i.e. > 100 MB?) you may get better results to pass the :code:`--repeats2evm` option to :code:`funannotate predict`, this will use the repeat GFF3 file in Evidence Modeler and will reduce the number of gene predictions.
+Note you could run the pipeline once without this flag to see the results and then run it again adding the option to compare results.
+If you see a large discrepancy between GeneMark and Augustus predictions, this seems to be associated with repeat regions (where one of the ab initio predictors gets hung up on repeats), then adding the :code:`--repeats2evm` option will be beneficial.